mebenstein/bachelor_proj/README.md

 1. Train representation.
 Execute `python learn_scene.py --help` to see the available paramters.
 The weights will be stored in a workspace folder.
 (During the first execution PyTorch bindings will be compiled and thus it make take a while to start)
 2. View representation.
 Execute `python view_scene.py --help`

+## Misc
++ `misc` contains various Jupyter Notebooks used for benchmarking and other tests for the report
++ `grid_encoding_test.py` contains an experimental implementation of the neural hash encoding that was created in order to help me understand the technology better
++ `kilonerf.py` includes a smaller KiloNeRF benchmark

 ## License
 Please see the `LICENSE` file.